ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 each other than $\mu_i$ and $\nu_i$, then so is their average over
 $i$\".

-To see how Hypothesis 1 implies Item 1, note that
+To see how Conjecture 1 implies Item 1, note that

 $$D_\lambda(q_I || p_I) = D_\lambda(p_I || q_I)
 \begin{cases}